vandytripp/vandytripp.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to my site!
-I study political behavior with a substantive focus on immigration attitudes and a.
+I am a PhD candidate at Vanderbily University, and I study political behavior with a substantive focus on immigration attitudes and, more broadly, public opinion.
 Most of my work has a regional focus on Latin America.
-Currently, I am a PhD candidate in Political Science at Vanderbilt University.

-I approach migration as both a treatment and outcome.
-As a treatment, I analyze how migration flows impact municipal budget allocations.
-As an outcome, I study how regimes can influence attitudes toward immigrants and refugees through media framing.
-My dissertation is concerned with why regimes might respond to large migration flows with pro-migrant policies and how they can sustain citizen support for said policies.
+My dissertation explores how and why host populations' attitudes toward immigrants change over time, focusing on Colombia in the midst of the Venezuelan displacement crisis.

-I address my research questions with a variety of rigorous empirical methods, including both survey and text analyses, as well as experiments.
-I complement these empirical approaches with interviews, focus groups, and content analyses to produce well-rounded research on the politics of migration.

-I craft my research so that it can speak to policy decisions regarding the best practices of immigrant integration and the reduction of xenophobia within host populations.
+I address my research questions with a variety of rigorous empirical methods, including surveys, experiments, and text analyses.
+I complement these empirical approaches with interviews, focus groups, and content analyses to produce well-rounded research on the politics of immigration.
+I craft my research with  policy implications in mind, so that it can contribute to improving immigrant integration and reducing xenophobia.